 Brands should take note that in addition to considering themselves publishers, they can also consider new, unconventional approaches to content distribution as well.
 As we’ve seen in the earlier story, the only question is WHERE do your consumers want this content?

 We’re already seeing phrases like “channel planning” making their way out of industry lexicon.
 Ad Age talks about this in “The Future of Digital Advertising: Math + Magic.”

 “Media departments and the work they produce tend to be organized around channels — in other words, around what the media is.

 “I think the time has come to change that orientation, and instead organize around what our people do.”

 We’ve also moved away from the term channel planning and are instead looking at how the consumer experiences it.
-A more sensory, consumer-focused mindset is helping us better examine how we can connect clients with consumers — on the consumers terms.
-Reaching the consumer on their terms at the point when they’re most open to brand messages requires more than a mind shift.
+A more sensory, consumer-focused mindset is helping us better examine how we can connect clients with consumers — on the consumer’s terms.
+Reaching the consumer on his terms at the point when he’s most open to brand messages requires more than a mind shift.
 As we’ve seen above, a lot of moving parts must shift to keep up with changing consumer needs.

 The Future of Advertising: Mobile, Ultra-Connected, Data-Driven & Consumer-Controlled